DOWNTOWN WALKING AND DRIVING TOUR

-Downtown San Diego’s dynamic skyline has been reshaped by the robust growth of residential and commercial development.
+Downtown San Diego hub.
+It offers a dynamic skyline, which has been reshaped with skycrapers towering above the magnificent natural harbor by the robust growth of residential and commercial development.
 Downtown is continuing on its path to becoming an exciting and savvy urban environment, with a concentration on dynamic public projects such as new parks and open space, new cultural venues and enhanced public infrastructure.

-Downtown boasts a beautiful natural harbor, excellent restaurants, new and historic hotels, a major shopping plaza and lively nightlife that is second to none.
+However, the best feature of downtown is its beautiful natural harbor, and clusters of excellent restaurants, new and historic hotels, a major shopping plaza and lively nightlife second to none.
 Hard to miss is the largest and one of the most beautiful convention centers on the West Coast.
 Downtown’s crowning achievement is the state-of-the-art 42,000-seat ballpark for the National League San Diego Padres.
 Plus, downtown is the hub of the regional transportation system, making it easily accessible by car, bus, Coaster, ferry, plane, train and trolley.
 Since downtown’s revitalization began 40 years ago, more than 18,000 attached homes have been built.
 These include luxury and market-rate condos, spacious lofts and affordable apartments.

 The dynamic force behind the redevelopment of downtown has been the Civic San Diego (619-235-2200).
 Visit their Web site [civicsd.com] for information about all of the new downtown residential, commercial and public development projects.
 Also visit [sandiegodowntown.org] for business relocation and other downtown insider news.